coderefinery/git-intro/_episodes/05-remotes.md

    dc39fc3..f478420  master -> master
 ```

+> ## Note
+>
-**Note:** pushing to the master branch is not always a good strategy.
-Better
+> Pushing to the master branch is not always a good strategy.
+It may work if
+> you're working alone on a project but Better strategies for teams will be
-strategies will be covered in collaborative git.
+> covered in collaborative git.
+{: .callout :}

 Now you're in a state where the old testrepo master branch is behind the master
 in testrepo.git.